RightsandWrongsgit/ARMTEC/theme/frontoverview.md

 You probably should think of decoupled as a continuum rather than a cleaver.
 The front-end and back-end need to talk one way or another.
 There have been some [bleeding edge attempts at decoupled Drupal and interesting bumps along the way](https://www.youtube.com/watch?v=RK4BG3hsN3I).
 Excitement and reality have some tendency to diverge, so be careful on your approach.

+## Render Arrays

+If you are more of a back-end developer and want to understand how Drupal is sending PHP messages to the front-end, you want to userstand [Render Arrays.](https://selwynpolit.github.io/d9book/render.html)

 <br>
 <br>